jrpool/rallytree/README.md

 - Follow the instructions to specify the operation you want performed and whether the single-server adaptation should be turned on or off.

 # Support

 Please report bugs, comments, feature suggestions, and questions to Jonathan Pool (jonathan.pool@cvshealth.com).

 # Bugs

 In mid-January 2021, a Rally bug was discovered that stopped RallyTree’s verdict-acquisition operation from returning correct results.
 Rally wrongly reported that test cases with defects had defect counts of 0.
 RallyTree relies on the correctness of this count.
 This bug caused reports from the verdict-acquisition operation to omit all defects.
 Broadcom confirmed this bug and stated that we would be notified of progress in its correction.

 # Version notes

 Version 1.5.0 introduces the single-host adaptation.
 It also incorporates internal nomenclature improvements and a refactoring to consolidate nine JavaScript files into one.
+Finally, it removes the `pause` and `retry` branches that were present starting in the 1.1 versions.

 Version 1.4.3 liberalizes the validity criteria of the ownership-change operation.
 The operation previously treated user stories with test cases and no tasks as invalid.
 This version treats them as valid.